NFPA Draft Curtain Requirements

 Per NFPA 204, Chapter 7, Draft Curtains shall hang or extend vertically downward from the ceiling the minimum distance required so that the value of (d) is a minimum of 20% of the ceiling height. (see graphic below)

-Spacing between Fixed Draft Curtains must not exceed one ceiling height, when the curtains’ depth is less than 30% of the ceiling height.
+Spacing between Fixed Draft Curtains must be not less than one ceiling height, when the curtains’ depth is less than 30% of the ceiling height.
 According to NFPA 204 chapter 7, “Neither the length nor the width of a curtained area shall exceed eight times the ceiling height.

 Draft Curtains are also required by NFPA 13 in buildings where an Early Suppression, Fast Response (ESFR), is adjacent to standard response systems.
 According to NFPA 13, Draft Curtains need to be 2 feet deep, but the IBC code commentary refers to 18.